BrianMacIntosh/bsb-wikidata/README.md

 Example: `the two \x-wd sons of Zebedee|id="Q44015,Q43999"\x-wd*`

+The primary goals of this tagging are to link the reader to supplementary information, and to connect references to people across the text.

 Currently, pronouns and people who cannot be linked to a name with reasonable inference are not marked.

 ### x-date